ryanhawker/titanic/README.md

 # titanic

-Titanic: Machine Learning from Disaster
+Machine Learning from Disaster

+Playing around with titanic data in Python